 How to Handle Caregiver Stress and Get Support

-Blog Category: Uncategorized
+Blog Category: Health

 Caregiver stress is something that can happen to the most resilient of people.
 As medical treatments advance and life expectancies increase, so does the number of people living with disabilities or chronic illnesses and the amount of caregiving offered by non-healthcare professionals.
 If you are a caregiver, it’s important to find the best support so you can provide effective and loving care without neglecting yourself in the process.
+Here are some tips to handle your caregiver stress and get support.

 • Not getting enough sleep or sleeping too much